 multicast-group address: A medium access control (MAC) address associated by higher level convention with a group of logically related stations (STAs).

-multi-level precedence and preemption (MLPP): A framework used with admission control for the treatment of traffic streams based on precedence, which supports the preemption of an active traffic stream by a higher precedence traffic stream when resources are limited.
+multi-level precedence and preemption: [MLPP] A framework used with admission control for the treatment of traffic streams based on precedence, which supports the preemption of an active traffic stream by a higher precedence traffic stream when resources are limited.
 Preemption is the act of forcibly removing a traffic stream in progress in order to free up resources for another higher precedence traffic stream.

-multiple basic service set identifier (BSSID) capability: The capability to advertise information for multiple BSSIDs using a single Beacon or Probe Response frame instead of using multiple Beacon or Probe Response frames, each corresponding to a single BSSID, and the capability to indicate buffered frames for these multiple BSSIDs using a single traffic indication map (TIM) element in a single Beacon or TIM frame.
+multiple basic service set identifier (BSSID) capability: [multiple BSSID capability] The capability to advertise information for multiple BSSIDs using a single Beacon or Probe Response frame instead of using multiple Beacon or Probe Response frames, each corresponding to a single BSSID, and the capability to indicate buffered frames for these multiple BSSIDs using a single traffic indication map (TIM) element in a single Beacon or TIM frame.

-multiple input, multiple output (MIMO): A physical layer (PHY) configuration in which both transmitter and receiver use multiple antennas.
+multiple input, multiple output: [MIMO] A physical layer (PHY) configuration in which both transmitter and receiver use multiple antennas.

-multiple medium access control (MAC) station management entity (SME) (MM-SME): Component of station management that manages multiple cooperating stations (STAs).
+multiple medium access control (MAC) station management entity (SME): [MM-SME] Component of station management that manages multiple cooperating stations (STAs).

-multi-user multiple input, multiple output (MU-MIMO): A technique by which multiple stations (STAs), each with one or more antennas, either simultaneously transmit to a single STA or simultaneously receive from a single STA independent PSDUs over the same subcarriers.
+multi-user multiple input, multiple output: [MU-MIMO] A technique by which multiple stations (STAs), each with one or more antennas, either simultaneously transmit to a single STA or simultaneously receive from a single STA independent PSDUs over the same subcarriers.

-neighbor access point (AP): Any AP that is a potential service set transition candidate.
+neighbor access point (AP): [neighbor AP] Any AP that is a potential service set transition candidate.

-neighbor station (STA): A STA in the following relationship: STA A is a neighbor to STA B if STA A can both directly transmit to and receive from STA B over the wireless medium.
+neighbor station (STA): [neighbor STA] A STA in the following relationship: STA A is a neighbor to STA B if STA A can both directly transmit to and receive from STA B over the wireless medium.

-network access identifier (NAI): The user identity submitted by the Supplicant during IEEE 802.1X authentication.
+network access identifier: [NAI] The user identity submitted by the Supplicant during IEEE 802.1X authentication.

 See IETF RFC 4282.

-network access server (NAS) client: The client component of a NAS that communicates with the Authentication Server (AS).
+network access server (NAS) client: [NAS client] The client component of a NAS that communicates with the Authentication Server (AS).

-network allocation vector (NAV): An indicator, maintained by each station (STA), of time periods when transmission onto the wireless medium (WM) is not initiated by the STA regardless of whether the STA’s clear channel assessment (CCA) function senses that the WM is busy.
+network allocation vector: [NAV] An indicator, maintained by each station (STA), of time periods when transmission onto the wireless medium (WM) is not initiated by the STA regardless of whether the STA’s clear channel assessment (CCA) function senses that the WM is busy.

-next-hop mesh station (STA): The next peer mesh STA on the mesh path to the destination mesh STA.
+next-hop mesh station (STA): [next-hop mesh STA] The next peer mesh STA on the mesh path to the destination mesh STA.

-non–access point (non-AP) station (STA): A STA that is not contained within an access point (AP).
+non–access point (non-AP) station (STA): [non-AP STA] A STA that is not contained within an access point (AP).

 nonce: A numerical value, used in cryptographic operations associated with a given cryptographic key, that is not to be reused with that key, including over all reinitializations of the system through all time.